 You can remember your ancestors or celebrate your Irish roots by planting native trees in Ireland on a site that was once a hotbed of Bronze Age farming.

-IrishCentral's Irish Heritage Tree program, located on a sprawling farm in the mystical Golden Vale of County Tipperary, allows people to celebrate their Irishness by planting native trees like birch, sycamore, oak, beech, and rowan.
+IrishCentral's Irish Heritage Tree program allows people to celebrate their Irishness by planting native trees like birch, sycamore, oak, beech, and rowan.

 Owned by John Purcell, the farm has ties to St. Patrick through the Fidaghta River that runs through the site, while it also has ties to Ireland's Bronze Age past after a large Bronze Age hoard was discovered at the farm in 1907.

 Purcell told IrishCentral that one of the farm's previous owners discovered a large hoard of Bronze Age farming implements in 1907, including chisels and axe heads.

 The hoard is now housed at the National Museum of Ireland in Dublin, although Purcell said that none of the artifacts are on public display.

 Purcell, whose farm went organic in 1998, said that farmers in the area have employed Bronze Age techniques regularly over the past 3,000 years.